1. Overview of APEC and the context of APEC 2027

 4.1.
 Opportunities for Promotion and Development from APEC 2027

-The APEC 2027 Summit brings a golden opportunity for Vietnam and Phu Quoc to promote their image on the international stage.
-High-level meetings, business forums, and sideline events will attract global media, expanding opportunities for investment attraction and service development.
-Besides political - diplomatic benefits, APEC 2027 also creates great momentum for the tourism, trade, and investment industries in the long term.
+The APEC 2027 Summit presents a golden opportunity for Vietnam and Phu Quoc to promote their image internationally.
+High-level meetings, business forums, and side events will attract global media, expanding opportunities for investment attraction and service development.
+Besides political - diplomatic benefits, APEC 2027 also creates significant momentum for the tourism, trade, and investment sectors in the long term.

-According to the official plan, 21 projects are divided into five main groups: Transportation - regional connectivity, Water supply - environment, Urban infrastructure - resettlement areas, Digital transformation - smart cities, Conference facilities - APEC services, including many key projects such as the Expansion of Phu Quoc International Airport, the APEC Summit Convention Center, and the Urban railway line section 1.
-These projects not only serve APEC 2027 and have diplomatic significance but also act as a catalyst for sustainable development for Phu Quoc's infrastructure, laying the foundation for a modern, smart, and green international coastal city.
+According to the official planning, 21 projects are divided into five main groups: Transportation - regional connectivity, Water supply - environment, Urban infrastructure - resettlement areas, Digital transformation - smart cities, Conference facilities - APEC services, including many key projects such as the Expansion of Phu Quoc International Airport, the APEC Summit Convention Center, and the Urban electric train line section 1.
+These projects not only serve APEC 2027 and carry diplomatic significance but also provide a boost for the sustainable development of Phu Quoc's infrastructure, laying the foundation for a modern, smart, and green international coastal city.

 4.2.
 Phu Quoc's Advantages in Hosting APEC 2027 Phu Quoc

-Vietnam hosting APEC 2027 shows the region's confidence in Vietnam's capacity to coordinate and host multilateral events.
-This is an important opportunity for Vietnam to promote strategic economic goals, enhance cooperation, and attract investment.
-The summit is also an occasion for Vietnam to affirm its commitment to integration and contribute to regional economic stability.
+Vietnam hosting APEC 2027 demonstrates the region's confidence in Vietnam's coordination and organization capabilities for multilateral events.
+This is an important opportunity for Vietnam to promote strategic economic goals, strengthen cooperation, and attract investment.
+The Summit is also an occasion for Vietnam to affirm its commitment to integration and contribute to regional economic stability.